I tried to use Workspace Studio and GAS to automatically aggregate Meet minutes, convert them to Markdown, and make them usable locally

 blog_google_workspace_stuidio_2.drawio

-The whole process is divided into three major phases.
+The process is divided into three main phases:

-1. Google Workspace (Automatic): First, Gemini automatically generates minutes in Meet.
+1. Google Workspace (automatic): First, Gemini automatically generates minutes in Meet.
 A few minutes after the meeting ends, a notification email arrives from gemini-notes@google.com, which triggers the Workspace Studio flow.
-Within the flow, Gemini converts the minutes into a Markdown structure with YAML frontmatter and saves it as a new Google Doc in a monitored folder in My Drive.
+In the flow, Gemini converts the minutes into a Markdown structure with YAML frontmatter and saves it as a new Google Doc in the monitored folder in My Drive.

-2. GAS + Drive Desktop (Automatic): A regular GAS trigger checks for new and updated files in the monitored folder.
-It converts target Google Docs to Markdown using Drive API v3's Export API and routes them to project-specific subfolders based on keywords in the filenames.
+2. GAS + Drive Desktop (automatic): A GAS time trigger checks for new and updated files in the monitored folder.
+It converts targeted Google Docs to Markdown using Drive API v3 Export API and routes them to project-specific subfolders based on keywords in the filenames.
 The converted Markdown files are automatically synchronized locally via Google Drive Desktop.

-3. Local Utilization: The .md files synchronized locally can be directly read as context by AI Agents such as Claude Code.
+3. Local utilization: The locally synchronized .md files can be directly read by AI Agents like Claude Code as context.

 Google Drive Folder Structure